FROZEN

 1 cup Sweet Carolina Peach Infused Wine

-combine peaches, ice cream, ice cubes, wine and brandy and blend
+In a blender, combine peaches, ice cream, ice cubes, wine and brandy

 SWEET CAROLINA FRUIT INFUSED WINE SMASH